Contingency Reserve Fund (CRF)

 No evidence of EV plans

-The most commonly reported amenities in Nanaimo are Bike Storage (found in 27% of buildings) and Party / Amenity room (16%).
-Gym / Fitness Room appears in 6% of sampled buildings.
+The most commonly reported amenities in Nanaimo are Gym / Fitness Room (found in 100% of buildings) and Pool (100%).
+Hot Tub appears in 100% of sampled buildings.

 The statistics above are a starting point.
 Every strata building has its own document package - hundreds of pages covering finances, insurance, bylaws, and building condition.
 It’s the only way to truly understand what you’re buying into.